 Gem Care and Durability

-Gemstone stability, cleaning methods, setting recommendations, storage guidelines, and jewellery suitability for different gem species.
+Gemstone stability, cleaning methods, treatment-specific care, storage guidelines, and jewellery suitability for different gem species, referenced against GIA consumer guidance and peer-reviewed gemmological research.

 Introduction